What Is an Emulator?

 What Are Emulator Farms?

 Emulators can be sometimes organized into entire emulator farms as well as automated into bots to perform basic functions more quickly, causing irreparable harm to both businesses and consumers.
+Therefore it is important to invest in bot detection tools to prevent irreparable harm from occurring to businesses and customers.

 Emulator farms can also very quickly switch from account to account, especially so in the case of randomized accounts used to spam reviews, mass create new accounts, commit app install, mobile ad fraud, and so on.